sunfounder/ts10l/docs/source/index.rst

     :width: 500
     :align: center

-The SunFounder TS-10 L is a 10.1" touch screen designed for the Raspberry Pi and is compatible with most single board computers on the market.

-It is 5-point capacitive touch with a resolution of 1024x576, bringing you perfect visual experience.

-It works with various operating systems including Raspberry Pi OS, Ubuntu, Ubuntu Mate, Windows, Android, and Chrome OS (you may need an USB extension cable).

-With 2 stereo speakers, you can play music or watch videos.
-It also has an acrylic stand for standing on your desktop for entertainment or work.
+The SunFounder TS-10 L is a 10.1-inch touch screen designed for Raspberry Pi and compatible with most single-board computers.
+It offers 5-point capacitive touch with a 1024x576 resolution for a superb visual experience.
+This versatile screen supports various operating systems including Raspberry Pi OS, Ubuntu, Windows, Android, and Chrome OS.
+It features 2 stereo speakers and comes with an acrylic stand for desktop use.
+Ideal for applications like retro gaming, industrial control, as a secondary monitor, in home automation, for 3D printing control, and as a |link_pc_monitor|.

 If you encounter problems in using the process, or any suggestions, please feel free to send Email and we will reply as soon as possible.